 - Research & consultation ― Using an academic skill set to investigate an issue impacting a community organization and presenting this knowledge in a way that benefits the work of that organization.
 For example, gathering statistics about Salt Lake children in foster care and presenting research and recommendations to the Salt Lake County Division of Youth Services is research and consultation.

-So if you haven’t already, take advantage of the many opportunities to combine learning with civic engagement in the Department of English, Linguistics, and Writings Studies at Salt Lake Community College.
+So if you haven’t already, take advantage of the many opportunities to combine learning with community engagement in the Department of English, Linguistics, and Writings Studies at Salt Lake Community College.

-- The Thayne Center for Student Life, Leadership, and Community Engagement is the heart of civic engagement at SLCC.
+- The Thayne Center for Student Life, Leadership, and Community Engagement is the heart of community-engaged learning at SLCC.
 The center coordinates between faculty, students, and community nonprofits to provide quality service opportunities for students.

 - SLCCGroups (also called CampusGroups) provides a list of various community events, including service opportunities.
 They also keep a list of nonprofit organizations, called community partners, that love to have SLCC students serve with their organization.
 Login with your MySLCC name and password.

-- Service-Learning tuition waiver: If you are or have participated in a service-learning designated course and have showcased what you did on your ePortfolio, you are eligible to apply for the one semester tuition waiver.
-You can find more information about this on the SLCC student Service-Learning page that is part of the Engaged Learning Office.
+- Community-engaged learning tuition waiver: If you are or have participated in a community-engaged learning designated course and have showcased what you did on your ePortfolio, you are eligible to apply for the one semester tuition waiver.
+You can find more information about this on the SLCC student community-engaged learning page that is part of the Engaged Learning Office.

-- The Department of English, Linguistics, and Writing Studies newsletter, Reflections, contains stories by students who have been involved in civic engagement
+- The Department of English, Linguistics, and Writing Studies newsletter, Reflections, contains stories by students who have been involved in community-engaged learning

 - Elisa Stone’s articles: “Writing for Community Change” and “Service-Learning Abroad: Helping the Desmond Tutu HIV Foundation in South Africa”

-- Andrea Malouf’s article addressed to faculty about service-learning: “Service-Learning in English Studies and Writing Studies”
+- Andrea Malouf’s article addressed to faculty about community-engaged learning: “Service-Learning in English Studies and Writing Studies”